 - RYA training courses

-- Clubhouse which is open seven days a week in summer and six days in winter (closed Monday from November to 31 March)
+- Clubhouse which is open up to seven days a week in summer and five days in winter (closed Monday and Tuesday from November to 31 March)

 - Club bar with reduced prices for members

-- Galley with food available lunchtimes and Wednesday and Friday evenings
+- Galley with food available lunchtimes and some evenings from Wednesday to Sunday

 - Dinghy park